VirusPilot/ogn-pi34/README.md

 ```

 ## automatic setup (alternative script that installs dump1090-fa in addition)
-- a modified version of dump1090-fa is used (max.
-30dB gain, autogain enabled to favor nearby traffic, in preparation for the upcoming OGN binaries that will feed ADS-B traffic into Glidernet)
 ```
 sudo apt update
 sudo apt install git -y